Chip-firing games, Jacobians, and Prym varieties: Double covers and Prym varieties

 \end{definition}

-The central question in Prym--Brill--Noether theory is for the dimension of this locus.
+The central question in Prym--Brill--Noether theory is for the dimension of this variety.
 This is known for curves that are general in moduli \cite{Bertram_existenceforPrymspecialdivisors, Welters_GiesekerPetri}. \begin{theorem} Let $r$ and $g$ be integers such that $g-1-\binom{r+1}{2} \geq 0$.
-If the Prym--Brill--Noether locus is non-empty then
+If the Prym--Brill--Noether variety is non-empty then

 Conversely, if $f$ is general in the moduli of unramified double cover, then $\dim V^r(X,f)= g-1-\binom{r+1}{2}$. \end{theorem}

 Geometric techniques similar to the ones discussed in Section \ref{sec:BrillNoether} can be used to recover the converse part of the theorem.
 Moreover, they lead to new bounds for curves that are special in moduli \cite[Theorem B]{Len_Ulirsch_Skeletons} and \cite[Theorem A]{CLRW_PBN}).